Certainty-equivalent adaptive MPC for uncertain nonlinear systems: Discussion

 \subsection{Proposed design \& properties}

 The proposed MPC design utilizes an (artificial) online computed setpoint $(x_{\mathrm{s}},u_{\mathrm{s}},y_{\mathrm{s}})$ with a quadratic offset cost~\cite{limon2018nonlinear,soloperto2021nonlinear,krupaModelPredictiveControl2024}.
 Thus, we can directly pass arbitrary target setpoints $y_{\mathrm{d}}$ to the controller.
 The prediction horizon $N$ is extended by applying the steady-state input $u_{\mathrm{s}}$ or a local feedback $\kappa$ over $M$ steps~\cite{magni2001stabilizing,kohler2021stability,bonassi2024nonlinear}.
 By choosing $M$ sufficiently long, we ensure stability without requiring an explicit design of a local CLF.
-The state constraints along the prediction horizon are softened using a quadratic penalty in the stage cost $\ell$~\cite{zeilinger2014soft}, which allows for implementation of a simple certainty-equivalent approach.
+The state constraints along the prediction horizon are softened using a quadratic penalty in the stage cost $\ell$~\cite{zeilinger2014soft}, which allows for implementation of a simple certainty-equivalent approach while permitting state constraint violations.
 Compared to a standard MPC implementation~\cite{rawlings2017model}, the complexity of the online computation and offline design are only moderately increased.
 Contrary to many competing robust and adaptive MPC approaches, we do not require any specific offline design and no re-design is required if the parameter $\theta$ or the reference $y_{\mathrm{d}}$ change during online operation.
+Instead, the proposed approach uses a finite-horizon rollout of the nonlinear dynamics with the current parameter estimate $\hat{\theta}_k$ to implicitly approximate a parametrized CLF in a way that can be directly embedded in the MPC (Prop.~\ref{prop:finite_tail}).
+For unstable systems, this approach requires a locally stabilizing feedback $\kappa$ (Asm.~\ref{ass:stable_feedback}), which is easy to obtain for many nonlinear systems, e.g., using an LQR design online (Remark~\ref{rk:feedback}).
+Compared to existing robust and adaptive MPC approaches, this reduction in offline design complexity comes at the price of allowing for state constraint violations.
 In the nominal case (no disturbances, no measurement noise, constant unknown parameters), Objective~\ref{objective_1}/\ref{objective_2} ensures that we converge to the optimal feasible setpoint, despite the potentially large parametric error (cf. Cor.~\ref{cor:adaptive_global}/\ref{cor:adaptive_regional}).
 In addition, Equation~\eqref{eq:desired_stability} shows that small noise, disturbances, and parameter variation do not have a significant effect on the closed loop. \ifbool{arxiv}{Below, we discuss alternatives and possible modifications.

 \textit{Robustness considerations:} Unmodelled dynamics and noisy measurements can yield instability in adaptive control implementations~\cite{rohrs1982robustness}.
 Although we establish robustness properties of the proposed approach, the employment of additional robustification methods can be vital to reduce the tracking error~\cite{middleton1988design}.
 In particular, additional slowly time-varying disturbances can be compensated by additionally estimating additive parameters $\theta$~\cite{morari2012nonlinear,papadimitriou2020control}.
 High-frequency noise can be attenuated with suitably designed filters~\cite{gonccalves2016robust}.
 The least-squares adaptation could be robustified using a deadzone and normalization, though a rigorous analysis is left for future work.